tiffanyposs/understandingJS/README.md

 ####underscore.js

-A great way to learn is by reading sourcecode. *Underscore* has some great commented sourcecode
+A great way to learn is by reading source code. *Underscore* has some great commented source code

 * [Underscore.js with Comments](http://underscorejs.org/docs/underscore.html)
 * [Lodash](https://lodash.com/)